marcelpetrick/DevNotes/BeenThereSeenThat/20220614_QtDevCon_Day1/README.md

 * 20k cells per second
 ### Prodigy - current blockbuster
 * used for some blood cancer treatment
-* use of certified version of Qt: no version like this; one of te components in the project; pre-qualification and preparation for processes and helped by their supporting company
+* use of certified version of Qt: no version like this; one of the components in the project; pre-qualification and preparation for processes and helped by their supporting company
 * how are the interfaces for data exchange set up?
 Who is defining the API?
-  * checks for the tech lead) James Turner
+  * checks for the tech lead (James Turner)
   * data manipulation on the device and also on the laptop; overall user-experience is distributed
   * Python automation, API and format is fluent; scientists write their own converters